ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Create Firewall Rule to a cache instance

 FireWall Rule can be created to allow particular ranges of IP addresses only connect to redis cache instance.
 This can be done by specifing statring and ending IP address of the range.
 This part describes how to use the ballerina connector to create a firewall rule for a specific azure cache for redis instance.
 We must pass subscription id, resource group name where cache instance resides, cache instance name, name of a firewall rule, start IP address of permitted range to be allowed and end IP address of permitted range to be allowed as parameters to create a firewall rule for a specific cache instance.
-It returns an FirewallRule if  operation is successful or error if the operation is unsuccessful.
+It returns a FirewallRule if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 FirewallRule|error response = azureRedisManagementClient->createFirewallRule(<SUBSCRIPTION_ID>, "TestCache", "TestResourceGroup", "TestFilewallRule", "192.168.1.1", "192.168.1.4");